- Milton Brasher-Cunningham

 A Lesson Before Dying

 Song of Solomon

 Things Fall Apart

-Pauline Moller has been a sixth grade English teacher and team leader at Eastern Middle School in Silver Spring, MD, since 1995.
+Pauline Moller has been a sixth-grade English teacher and team leader at Eastern Middle School in Silver Spring, Maryland, since 1995.
 She holds a Bachelors degree in elementary education and a Masters degree in reading/writing/literacy.
-Ms. Moller has served as writer and editor for the development of the Montgomery County's 6th grade English curriculum.
-In addition, She has conducted workshops in Montgomery on strategies for teaching reading and on the differentiation of instruction.
-She has presented at the NECC conference and is her school's Technology Committee chairperson.
-Ms. Moller was nominated for the Sally May First Year Teacher award and Teacher of the Year.
+Ms. Moller has served as writer and editor for the development of Montgomery County's sixth-grade English curriculum.
+In addition, she has conducted workshops in Montgomery County on strategies for teaching reading and differentiating instruction.
+She has presented at the NECC conference and is her school's technology committee chairperson.
+Ms. Moller has been nominated for the Sallie Mae First Year Teacher Award and Teacher of the Year.

 Lesson Plan for Bridge to Terabithia

-To transform the text: seeing the setting and hearing the dialogue
+To transform the text: help students “see” the setting and hear the dialogue.

 - How does the author paint a word picture?